jheyerdahl/ESM262/README.md

-Computing for Environmental Science and Management
+ESM 262 - Computing for Environmental Science and Management - Spring 2018